 Don’t make too large increases in weight in your warm-up sets.
 About 20–30% of your target weight for the workout is about right for most people.
 Decrease the number of reps in each warm-up set as you get closer to your working sets.
 You don’t want to tire yourself out before the most important sets.

 Should I Follow This Training Program or Starting Strength or Stronglifts 5×5?

 The simple answer is: it doesn’t make much of a difference.

-A compromise could be to start of with 3 set x 10 reps, and when you can no longer increase the weights regularly in your sets of ten, you start to move down towards 3 set x 5 reps while increasing the weight again.
+A compromise could be to start off with 3 set x 10 reps, and when you can no longer increase the weights regularly in your sets of ten, you start to move down towards 3 set x 5 reps while increasing the weight again.

 Absolutely, but don’t “fix” it to the point that you break the underlying concept, which is to focus 100% on what will be most important for your results.

 Besides, as a beginner, you don’t need as much training as you might believe to get bigger and stronger.
-Your muscles are sensitive to the training stimulus, and 3 sets x 6–10 reps of the exercises in this training program is enough for you to grow all over your body.
+Your muscles are sensitive to the training stimulus, and 3 sets x 6–10 reps of the exercises in this training program are enough for you to grow all over your body.